MENUCLOSE

 from 2pm

-Rooted in the wild beauty of the West of Ireland, Louise O’Connor has lived and breathed Irish culture from the very start.
-A traditional Irish fiddle player, Sean Nós dancer, and passionate Céilí dance instructor, she brings the joy of Irish music and movement to life for groups of all kinds.
+Rooted in the wild beauty of the West of Ireland, Louise O’Connor is a traditional Irish fiddle player, sean-nós dancer, and set and céilí dance instructor, bringing the joy of Irish music and movement to groups of all kinds.

 Vicka